 In the 'Work schedule' field, you can specify hours for the wireless network to work.
-For more information about setting up a schedule, see the article Work schedule for network connections.
+See the article Work schedule for network connections for more information about setting up a schedule.

 To configure additional Wi-Fi network settings, click the 'Advanced settings' link.

-In 'General settings for 2.4 GHz Wi-Fi' use 'Country' line to manually choose the country in which you plan to use the router.
+In 'General settings for 2.4 GHz Wi-Fi', use the 'Country' line to manually choose the country where you plan to use the router.
 Different countries allow different frequency bands and channel numbers.
 For example, Ukraine, Belarus, and Kazakhstan allow wireless channels with numbers 1-13, while the United States allows 11 channels.

 The 'Channel' field is set to 'Auto' by default.
-In this case, the router automatically selects the optimal working channel based on periodic analysis of the radio environment.
+In this case, the router automatically selects the optimal working channel based on the radio environment's periodic analysis.

 If necessary, you can manually set the channel number (from 1 to 13).
-If you manually select a channel, we recommend that you set the number of the free non-overlapping wireless channel (1, 6, or 11).
-Choose a channel that is as far away as possible from other people's wireless networks, to ensure the stable operation of the Wi-Fi network.
+If you manually select a channel, we recommend setting one free non-overlapping wireless channel (1, 6, or 11).
+Choose a channel that is as far away as possible from other people's wireless networks to ensure the stable operation of the Wi-Fi network.

 The 'Choosing the optimal channel' field is pre-set to 'At start' value, but you can select 'Every 6 hours', 'Every 12 hours', 'Every 24 hours' or 'Dynamic' when the optimal channel is selected once per hour if minimal traffic condition is met.